nirmitktripathii/eda_prediction_vaep/README.md

 Also along with this we have created a GUI wherein we display the goal plots in which all the previous actions leading to a goal are displayed and top 10 players, of each league, according to VAEP rankings are also displayed.

+For more information read the Project report document file.